 Vancouver Island: The last stand for carbon-rich old-growth

 In BC, Vancouver Island is Ground Zero for logging of endangered old-growth rainforest.
-A recent Sierra Club BC analysis showed that destruction of the Island’s original old-growth rainforest is occurring three times faster than primary forest loss in tropical rainforests.
+A Sierra Club BC analysis showed that destruction of the Island’s original old-growth rainforest is occurring three times faster than primary forest loss in tropical rainforests.

 Globally, the loss of primary forests – characterized by ecological processes largely undisturbed by human activity – is threatening species, carbon storage and environmental services.
 In some countries this is primarily in the form of deforestation; in other countries such as Canada, this is primarily through the replacement of rich ancient forests with even-aged young forest.

 Sierra Club BC’s data shows that between 1990 and 2015, Vancouver Island’s primary old-growth forest has declined by thirty per cent.
 (Three times higher than the ten percent decline for primary forests of tropical countries over the same time period.)
 Only about ten percent of the biggest trees remain standing.
 In the last few years the annual old-growth logging rate was 9,000 hectares per year or twenty-five hectares a day.